Lumi-supercomputer/LUMI-AI-example/README.md

 # LUMI-AI-example

+This project is still work in progress and changes are made constatnly.
+For well tested examples have a look at the LUMI AI workshop material: https://github.com/Lumi-supercomputer/Getting_Started_with_AI_workshop

 Visual transformer model in PyTorch, serving as an example of how to run AI applications on LUMI.

 We use the [`torchvision vit_b_16`](https://pytorch.org/vision/main/models/generated/torchvision.models.vit_b_16.html#torchvision.models.vit_b_16) model and train it with the [tiny-imagenet](https://image-net.org/download-images.php) dataset.
 This project is meant to provide a sandbox for testing and benchmarking AI applications on LUMI and should eventually serve as an A-Z example as part of the LUMI AI documentation.